aaprile2/pixel_coordinate_generator/README.md

 **Note:** Make sure in the file _main.py_, line 12 is commented out; i.e., the host IP address is localhost (default).

 ## Making Requests
+A full demonstration of the API is provided in _Demo_Test.ipynb_.

 ### Hosts
 As noted above, hosting the API with a Docker image versus a locally run Python application requires different IP addresses.

-For the Docker applications, requests should be sent to **http://127.0.0.1:8080/[endpoint]**.
+* For the Docker applications, requests should be sent to **http://127.0.0.1:8080/[endpoint]**.
 Otherwise, there will be a 403 (Forbidden) error.

-For the locally run applications, requests should be sent to **http://127.0.0.1:5000/[endpoint]**.
+* For the locally run applications, requests should be sent to **http://127.0.0.1:5000/[endpoint]**.
 Otherwise, there will be a HTTPConnectionPool (Failed) error.

 ### POST: compute_coordinates
-This endpoint computes pixel coordinate values for an image that is to be displayed on a 2D surface, given the dimensions of the image and teh corner points of the image as it is to be displayed.
+This endpoint computes pixel coordinate values for an image that is to be displayed on a 2D surface, given the dimensions of the image and the corner points of the image as it is to be displayed.

 Example: